Loading

 Please feel free to skip sections and/or take breaks from reading as needed for your mental health, because this story can get really heavy.

-Video Links and Embeds have been taken down temporarily; where applicable, transcripts have been substituted/appended.
+Some Video Links and Embeds have been taken down temporarily; where applicable, transcripts have been substituted/appended.

 My name is Jane Doe.
 Through tireless effort, I overcame poverty, an unstable and violent home life, and long-untreated disabilities to become a first-gen college graduate with a degree in Molecular Genetics at the age of 20.
 Two years later, I was excelling in a biology research lab at my alma mater, The Ohio State University– taking post-bacc classes, volunteering in Student Government, and preparing to apply to PhD programs later that year.
 I was well on the path to the research career I’d always dreamed of.